-If you want to beat surveillance, let’s assume a few things first.
+First, if you want to beat surveillance, let’s assume a few things.

-Let’s say you get hurt at your job and go on workers’ compensation (WC).
-And let’s also say that after you’re off work for a few days you start to enjoy not having to get up and go to work every morning.
+Let’s say you get hurt at work, become an “injured worker,” and file a workers’ compensation claim (WC).
+And let’s also say that after you’re off work for a few days, you start to enjoy not having to get up and go to work every morning.
 You get paid about two-thirds of your weekly paycheck for sitting on your behind.
-Occasionally, your employer makes you go to medical checkups and visits, but that’s it.
+Occasionally, your employer makes you attend medical checkups and visits, but that’s it.

 You like your new life.

-What you don’t know is that your employer has hired a surveillance investigator to find out exactly what you are doing with this newfound free time.
+What you don’t know is that your employer and insurance company has hired a surveillance investigator to discover exactly what you are doing with this newfound free time.

 There are tons of red flags that signal to an employer that a workers’ compensation claimant is fraudulent.
 To find out if an employee is abusing the system, employers hire private investigators to conduct surveillance to follow up on those suspicions.